 sudo apt-get update sudo apt-get install jenkins

 After installation of Jenkins on Linux server.
 The default Jenkins run on port 8080.
-If your server already has other services share the same port like Tomcat.
+If your server already has other services share the same port as Tomcat.
 You can edit /etc/default/jenkins configuration file and update HTTP_PORT value to 8081 or something else..

 and restarted Jenkins service after making changes